-Lecture 5.
-Nonlinear parameter estimation problems: tools for enhancing metrological objectives
+Lecture 7: Non linear parameter estimation problems: tools for enhancing metrological objectives

-B. Rémy, S. André and D. Maillet
+B. Rémy, S. André and D.Maillet1

-LEMTA, Université de Lorraine & CNRS, Vandœuvre-lès-Nancy, France

-E-mails: benjamin.remy@univ-lorraine.fr stephane.andre@univ-lorraine.fr denis.maillet@univ-lorraine.fr
+- 1 LEMTA, Université de Lorraine & CNRS, Vandœuvre-lès-Nancy, France - E-mail: benjamin.remy@univ-lorraine.fr stephane.andre@univ-lorraine.fr denis.maillet@univ-lorraine.fr

 Abstract.
 The aim of this lecture is to present a methodology for enhancing the estimation of parameters in the case on a Non-Linear Parameter Estimation problem (NLPE).
 After some definitions and vocabulary precisions, useful tools to investigate NLPE problems will be introduced.
-Different techniques will be proposed for tracking for instance the true degree of freedom of a given estimation problem (Correlation, Rank of sensitivity matrix, SVD, ...) and enhancing the estimation of particular parameters by using either a Reduced model or a Model with some parameters fixed at their nominal values.
+Different techniques will be proposed for tracking for instance the true degree of freedom of a given estimation problem (Correlation, Rank of sensitivity matrix, SVD, ...) and enhancing the estimation of parameters fixed at their nominal values.
 The resulting reduced model can be unbiased or biased.